The Ultimate Guide to Washing Pillows, Blankets, and Down

 Use a front-loading machine that is large enough to hold dry articles without crowding (the jerking action of the agitator in a top-load washer may cause damage by packing the down).
 If you don't have a front loader, consider hand washing your down blanket in the tub—and, as a last resort, visit a self-service laundromat.

 Washing Down by Hand

-Hanging your pillows and comforters out on a clothesline several times per year can keep them smelling fresh and minimize the need for laundering.
+Hanging your pillows and comforters out on a clothesline several times per year can keep them smelling fresh while minimizing the need for laundering.